Fantasy Alive and Dice

 - When submitting a log, please spell out your full player name and character name as it appears on an official character sheet sent to you previously.
 Please also make sure that your email address is correct.
 Doing so will make Log easier and everyone gets their updated sheets back sooner!

 - When entering your session date, you may use any or all sessions you have booked and received a confirmation for.

-- You may convert a maximum of 50 OC with this Log.
-These OC may only be used for converting to XP.
+- You may convert a maximum of 50 OC to XP

 - OC may NOT used in any of these fashions: